kiragoff/TranscriptomicTrajectoryToolkit/README.md

 An end-to-end, modular R and Bash pipeline designed for comprehensive transcriptomic data analysis, gene expression trajectory clustering, and interactive visualization.

 This repository is a workflow of end-to-end analysis of a complex, multi time point, multi-condition RNASeq experiment.
-It covers everything from QC of rawa data through differential expression tests with DESeq2 or sleuth, utilizes fuzzy clustering of trajectory-based DE data and Mahalanobis outliers, through functional enrichment and gene set enrichment analysis, and a deployed interactive Shiny application for exploratory data analysis.
+It covers everything from QC of raw data through differential expression tests with DESeq2 or sleuth, utilizes fuzzy clustering of trajectory-based DE data and Mahalanobis outliers, through functional enrichment and gene set enrichment analysis, and a deployed interactive Shiny application for exploratory data analysis.

 ## Pipeline Workflow